 Prof. Werner Poewe, Prof. Susan Bressman, and Prof. Jeffry H. Kordower

 Prof. Sharon Hassin, Prof Drorit Neumann, and Prof. Illana Gozes

 Prof. Nir Giladi, Prof. Karen Avraham, and Prof. Dan Peer

 Prof. Nir Giladi

-    Nir Giladi, M.D., is a renowned leader in the field of movement disorders, full professor at the Sackler Faculty of Medicine at Tel Aviv University and chairman of the Neurological Institute at the Tel Aviv Sourasky Medical Center.
+Nir Giladi, M.D., is a renowned leader in the field of movement disorders and holds The Yehezkel and Batya Sieratzki Chair for Neurology.
+He is a Full Professor at the School of Medicine at Tel Aviv University and Chairman of the Neurological Institute at the Tel Aviv Sourasky Medical Center.

 His research interests are in the field of gait, falls, cognition and genetics in Parkinson's Disease.
 Over the past decade, Prof. Giladi has devoted much of his time to research regarding the prodromal stage of Parkinson's Disease, focusing on biological markers of early detection and predicting the conversion from a subject at risk to a patient with Parkinson's Disease.